dukeofharen/wp-starter/README.md

 - In your terminal, in the root folder of the repository, run `docker compose up`.
 This will perform the following actions:
   - Download the necessary Docker images.
-  - Install WordPress using the WP CLI.
+  - Install and configure WordPress using the WP CLI.

 After you see something like this:
 ```